Top 10 Online CRM software

 2023.
 Microsoft brings an AI-powered Copilot to Dynamics 365

-Microsoft is launching a new AI tool Copilot, that aims to automate some of the more repetitive sales and customer service tasks.
-For example, in Dynamics 365 Sales and Viva Sales, Copilot can help write email responses to customers and create an email summary of a Teams meeting in Outlook.
-The meeting summary pulls in details from the seller’s CRM, such as product and pricing information and combines them with insights from the recorded Teams call.
-Over in Dynamics 365 Customer Service, Copilot can draft “contextual answers” to customer queries via chat or email and provide an “interactive chat experience” for customer service agents that draws from knowledge bases as well as case history.
-In turn, conversation boosters complements a new “GPT” model in Microsoft’s AI Builder tool that lets organizations embed text-generation features into their Power Automate and Power Apps solutions.
+Microsoft is introducing a new AI tool called Copilot, which aims to automate repetitive tasks in sales and customer service.
+In applications such as Dynamics 365 Sales and Viva Sales, Copilot can assist in composing email responses to customers and generate an email summary of Teams meetings in Outlook.
+The meeting summary incorporates information from the seller's CRM, including product details and pricing, and combines them with insights gathered during the recorded Teams call.
+In Dynamics 365 Customer Service, Copilot can draft "contextual answers" for customer queries in chat or email formats.
+It also provides an interactive chat experience for customer service agents, drawing from knowledge bases and case history.
+Additionally, Microsoft's AI Builder tool features a new "GPT" model that enables organizations to integrate text-generation capabilities into their Power Automate and Power Apps solutions, complementing the conversation boosters provided by Copilot.

 2023.
 Attio raises $23.5M to build a next-gen CRM platform

-Attio has raised $31.2 million for its CRM platform that combines a high-performing data model with the collaborative capabilities found in no-code software.
-The platform creates a database of contacts and companies that a business interacts with, allowing users to analyze and manage customer records, take notes, and create workflows that automatically update contact information.
-Compared to legacy CRMs, Attio's performance and pricing ($119 per user per month at the high end) set it apart as a better option.
-While legacy CRMs offer complex data models, they can be slow to deploy and expensive.
-On the other hand, CRM startups and in-house CRMs are more stable but have simplistic and rigid models.
+Attio has secured $31.2 million in funding for its CRM platform, which combines a robust data model with collaborative capabilities typically found in no-code software.
+This platform enables businesses to create a comprehensive database of contacts and companies they engage with, facilitating analysis and management of customer records, note-taking, and the creation of automated workflows for updating contact information.
+Attio distinguishes itself from legacy CRMs by offering superior performance and pricing ($119 per user per month at the higher end).
+While legacy CRMs may feature intricate data models, they often suffer from slow deployment and high costs.
+Conversely, CRM startups and in-house CRMs tend to be more stable but may have overly simplistic and inflexible models.
+Attio bridges this gap by providing a powerful and flexible CRM solution at a competitive price point.

 2023.
 Gameball raises $3.5M to scale its CRM platform for consumer brands